How To Lift Yourself Back Up

 - Borrowing or stealing money without explanation

 - Secretive behavior

 - Different friends, activities and a general move away from long time friends

 - Has their personality changed with things like major mood swings

 - Are they really high or happy then really low and sad

 - Changes to physical health such as headaches, nosebleeds, seizures and more

 - Do they suddenly seem to fear and distrust for no apparent reason

-Assistance is available – and seek it as soon as possible.
+Assistance is available through outpatient treatment programs as well as inpatient programs – and seek it as soon as possible.
 Waiting longer than necessary makes change even more difficult.